Krista07/Python-Projects/README.md

 # Python-Projects

-This is where I'll post my progress and projects as I learn Python for Data Analysis.
+This is where I'll post my progress and projects as I learn Python.

+When viewing each Python project you'll see comments added to inform you of what it does.

-You may also see some things regarding app development or software development as I venture further.
+You may also see some things regarding software development.

+Most, if not all of my projects are free to use, just don't sell them and claim ownership.
+Thank you.